perl-weasel/perl-weasel.github.io/page-object-issues.md

 # PageObject issues

+... the text of this page is under development ...

 The PageObject pattern is a great move forward to disentangle the DOM structure internals from the functional web application tests.
 Most examples provided on the web solve only one problem where there